-This is the first post in a series where I outline the case for Geo-Fauvism, a growing movement of wild earth inspiration in art, literature, music and design, first presented at the Pando Populus Conference “Seizing an Alternative: Toward an Ecological Civilization” at Pomona College.
+This is the first post in a series outlining the case for Geo-Fauvism, a growing movement of wild Earth inspiration in art, literature, music and design, first presented at the Pando Populus Conference “Seizing an Alternative: Toward an Ecological Civilization” at Pomona College.

 Fauvism: A Radical Perspective Shift Worthy of a Wild Beast